saket1999/SaleSpot/README.md

 # SaleSpot

-A complete ecommerce solution to buy and sell goods
+A complete E-commerce solution to buy and sell goods.

 ## Getting Started